zopefoundation/fanstatic/doc/intro.rst

   Javascript during deployment?
 Debug versions during development?
   It's one configuration option away.

-* **Roll up resources**: roll up multiple resources into one and serve the combined resource to optimize page load time.
-Rolled up resources can be automatically served when available.
+* **Bundle up resources**: roll up multiple resources into one and serve the combined resource to optimize page load time.
+Bundled resources can be generated automatically, or can automatically served when available.

 * **Optimize load times**: Fanstatic knows about tricks to optimize the load time of your Javascript, for instance by including